jni/dotfiles/README.md

 ## Notes / things worth reviewing before your first commit

-- **`cosmic/`** mirrors the entire `~/.config/cosmic` tree, which COSMIC spreads across many per-component subfolders.
-After the first `./dots collect`, skim `git status` for anything that looks like machine-specific state (caches, instance IDs, etc.) rather than actual settings, and remove/gitignore it if so.
-- **`fish/fish_variables`** stores fish's universal variables (including any `abbr` abbreviations you've set) — generally fine to track, but worth a glance in case anything machine-specific snuck in there.
+- **`cosmic/`** tracks three specific files (keyboard layout, custom shortcuts, and system-action overrides) rather than the entire `~/.config/cosmic` tree.
+COSMIC spreads state across many per-component subfolders; only these three have been singled out as worth versioning.
-- Consider adding `.backups/` to `.gitignore` — those are local safety snapshots, not really meant for version control.
+- Consider adding `backups/` to `.gitignore` — those are local safety snapshots, not really meant for version control.